 Furthermore, treatment at our center is meant to be a well-rounded and fully holistic experience that can set the stage for long-term healing.
 When you come to our center, we will work closely with you, devise a thorough plan of care, and do our very best to assist you in developing a healthy sense of self, enhanced confidence, and a relationship with food and exercise that’s life-changing.

 Learn more about our addiction and co-occurring eating disorder treatment

-If you’re struggling with an addiction to drugs and/or alcohol but also feel an overwhelming compulsion to control your weight or body image in some way, we, at The Refuge, can help you heal from the turmoil that you’ve been experiencing and guide you towards the sober future that you deserve.
-For some men and women, and perhaps even you, the abuse of substances can change eating habits and cause weight fluctuations.
-In response to this, some people try to restrict food intake or try to prevent weight gain in some other way because they’re unhappy with how they look and/or feel since the abuse of substances took hold of their lives.
+If you’re struggling with an addiction to drugs and/or alcohol but also feel an overwhelming compulsion to control your weight or body image in some way, we at The Refuge can help you heal from the turmoil that you’ve been experiencing and guide you towards the sober future that you deserve.
+For some people, perhaps even you, the abuse of substances can change eating habits and cause weight fluctuations.
+In response to this, they try to restrict food intake or try to prevent weight gain in some other way because they’re unhappy with how they look and/or feel since the abuse of substances took hold of their lives.
 When this is the case for you, we’ll help you understand yourself, your addiction, and the ways in which you can improve your perception of yourself by living a healthy, nutritious, and sober lifestyle that can serve you well for a lifetime.